colcon/colcon.readthedocs.org/user/overriding-packages.rst

 How to make it easier for your users to override
 ------------------------------------------------

-This section has advice for package authors about how to make easier for your users to use your package and override it or other pacakges.
+This section has advice for package authors about how to make easier for your users to use your package and override it or other packages.

 Install headers to a unique include directory
 *********************************************